-Adeyeye, K., Bouchlaghem, D. and Pasquire, C. (2010) A conceptual framework for hybrid building projects Facilities, 28 (7-8). pp. 358-370.
+Adeyeye, Oluwakemi, Bouchlaghem, D. and Pasquire, C. (2010) A conceptual framework for hybrid building projects Facilities, 28 (7-8). pp. 358-370.
 ISSN 0263-2772Full text not available from this repository.

 Purpose – This paper aims to focus on hybrid projects as a type of building adaptation work.
 It seeks to discuss the hybrid building design process in subsets of information and resulting decisions by highlighting the relationship between them.
 It also aims to present a conceptual framework which was developed by refining, or customising the RIBA Plan of Work.
 Design/methodology/approach – Field theory formed the theoretical basis for the approach to mapping the hybrid project process.
 The conceptual framework itself evolved from a comprehensive literature review, case studies and a practice survey.
 In total, 11 design and construction professionals evaluated the framework and their comments and feedback are also discussed.
 Findings – The discussion presents an approach which can be used to manage the delivery of hybrid projects, although it was found that the proposed framework can be applied to a wider spectrum of construction projects.
 Research limitations/implications – The evaluation of the framework was limited by the number of participants involved and the limited client representation.
 Originality/value – The paper makes an original contribution by further exploring an increasingly relevant area of construction activity; building adaptations.
 Although the research focused specifically on the design-specific stages of hybrid project delivery, findings contribute towards process improvement by emphasising the need for early information acquisition, early and precise definition of design intent, and collaborative design decision making.
 These three factors contribute highly to client/user satisfaction (value) and effective project delivery.

 |Uncontrolled Keywords:||Buildings, Construction industry, Project planning, United Kingdom|